The absolute grail at very high altitudes

 Guiding

-Key to your success on all our expeditions, we systematically use a ratio of one high-altitude sherpa per participant.
-He accompanies you during the key moments of the ascent and during the summit push.
-He is particularly experienced at high altitude.
-He has taken part in several expeditions to altitudes over 8000 metres, successfully leading participants to the summit.
-We select him for you.
-He generally speaks English.
-He may not be with you all the time during rotations between camps, as his role is also to manage the carrying operations to set up the camps.
+Key to your success on all our expeditions, we maintain a ratio of two altitude guides per participant.
+They accompany you during the key moments of the ascent and during the summit push.
+They are particularly experienced at high altitude.
+They have participated in several expeditions over 8000 meters, successfully leading participants to the summit.
+We select them for you.
+They generally speak English.
+The two of them may not be permanently at your side during rotations between camps, their roles also being to carry the loads to set up the camps.

-A summit bonus is also arranged for your high-altitude sherpa, to be paid in cash on site after the ascent.
+There is a summit bonus for your guides, to be paid in cash on site after the climb.
 This bonus is due from the moment you leave the last summit camp on your summit push attempt.
+If one of the two guides has not climbed to the summit with you, then he receives a tip for the work he has done on your expedition.

 EXPEDITION LEADER

-The expedition leader plays an important role in setting up the logistics of the upper camps and implementing the strategy required for success: rotation in the high altitude camps, acclimatization of each participant, study of weather reports to decide on the optimum moment to launch the summit push.
+The expedition leader plays an important role in implementing the strategy required for success: rotation in the high altitude camps, acclimatization of each participant, study of weather reports to decide on the optimum moment to launch the summit push.

-The expedition leader represents Expeditions Unlimited to the group, our partners and local authorities.
-Mainly based at base camp, he may accompany you to the high altitude camps to oversee the logistics of the expedition.
-He takes any necessary decisions.
-His authority is absolute and undeniable.
+The expedition leader represents Expeditions Unlimited to the group, our partners and the local authorities.
+He relies on the information we give him throughout the expedition.
+He may be based at base camp, but more often than not, he accompanies you to the high altitude camps to oversee the smooth logistics of the expedition.
+He takes the necessary decisions that may be required.
+His authority is paramount and inescapable.
 You must respect his decisions, as well as those taken collectively.

-From one to five participants, you have a local English-speaking expedition leader who has coordinated numerous expeditions over 8000 meters.
-He can be shared with other expeditions.
+From one to five participants, you have a local English-speaking expedition leader who has coordinated numerous expeditions to peaks over 8000 meters.
+This can be shared with other expeditions.

-For groups of six participants, an experienced French expedition leader is assigned exclusively to your expedition.
+From six participants upwards, you have an experienced French expedition leader dedicated exclusively to your expedition.

 LOCAL TEAM

-For a project involving the ascent of a major Himalayan peak, our team is particularly well-staffed to deal as effectively as possible with the two key issues of an expedition: technical supervision and the carrying of equipment (food, collective and personal equipment).
+For a project involving the ascent of a major Himalayan peak, our team is particularly well-equipped to deal as effectively as possible with the two key issues of an expedition: technical supervision and the carrying of equipment (food, collective and personal equipment).
 This is an important issue, as it directly affects the success of both parties.
-As a result of more than 10 years of joint reflection and work, our operation is fully optimized and the tasks entrusted to each person determine their own status. determine their own status.
+The result of more than 10 years of joint reflection and work, our operation is optimized and the tasks entrusted to each person determine their very specific status.

 There is a team of porters who help us set up base camp with all the equipment and cooking facilities.
 Beyond that, the team of high-altitude sherpas takes over.
-In particular, they help us to set up the high altitude camps and with the carrying from base camp.
+In particular, they help us set up the high-altitude camps and portage from base camp.

-And throughout the program, we will rely on other local skills as needed.
-Finally, we will have access to personalized weather forecast services and a specialized high-altitude doctor from Ifremmont (see above).
+And throughout the program, we shall rely on other local skills as needed.
+Finally, we will have access to an experienced weather router and a high-altitude doctor from Ifremmont (see above).

 For unpredictable reasons at this stage, like adverse weather conditions, insufficient physical condition of participants, insufficient competencies of participants related to the intended activities, your guide may decide to adjust the intended program and/or activities.
 At all times, his decision will be final on all matters likely to affect the safety and well-being of the trip.